ShengjiaZhao/ucore_lab/labcodes/lab2/report.md

     nr_free += n;
 	list_add_after(insert_loc, &(base->page_link));
 ```
+* The algorithm can be improved by using better data structure to main the list of free block.
+An example would be to use a binary tree to organize the blocks, so that inserting a block takes O(logN) time rather than O(N)

 # Task 2
 This is accomplished by adding the following snippet of code in ```get_pte```